Easy-Breazy/english/index.md

     }

     .wrapper {
-      margin-left: 10px; /* adjust this value as needed */
+      margin-right: 40px; /* adjust this value as needed */
     }

     .contact-info {